Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization: Related Work

-Bagchi et al.~\cite{bagchi_hear_2021} divided the methods for segment proposal estimation in temporal action localization into two main categories: methods based on anchors and methods based on predicting the boundary probabilities.
+\textbf{Temporal Localization.} Given that the task of temporal forgery localization is similar to the task of temporal action localization, previous work in this area is important.
+Benchmark datasets in this domain include THUMOS~\cite{idrees_thumos_2017} and ActivityNet~\cite{caba_heilbron_activitynet_2015} and the proposed methods can be grouped into two categories: 2-step approaches which first generate segment proposals and then perform multi-class classification to evaluate the proposals~\cite{zeng_graph_2019, xu_g-tad_2020, liu_multi-shot_2021} and 1-step approaches which directly generate the final segment predictions~\cite{lin_single_2017,buch_end--end_2019,nawhal_activity_2021}.
+For temporal forgery localization, there are no classification requirements for the foreground segments; the background is always real, and the foreground segments are always fake.
+Therefore, boundary prediction and 1-step approaches are more relevant for our task.
+Bagchi et al.~\cite{bagchi_hear_2021} divided the approaches to segment proposal estimation in temporal action localization into two main categories: methods based on anchors and methods based on predicting the boundary probabilities.
 As for the anchor-based, these methods mainly use sliding windows in the video, such as S-CNN~\cite{shou_temporal_2016}, CDC~\cite{shou_cdc_2017}, TURN-TAP~\cite{gao_turn_2017} and CTAP~\cite{gao_ctap_2018}.
-As for the methods predicting the boundary probabilities, Lin et al.~\cite{lin_bsn_2018} introduced BSN in 2018.
+As for the methods predicting the boundary probabilities, Lin et al.~\cite{lin_bsn_2018} introduced BSN.
 The method can utilize the global information to overcome the problem that anchor-based methods cannot generate precise and flexible segment proposals.
 Based on BSN, BMN~\cite{lin_bmn_2019} and BSN++~\cite{su_bsn_2021} were introduced for improved performance.
-It is worth noting that all these methods are unimodal, which is not optimal for the task of temporal forgery detection.
+It is worth noting that all these methods are unimodal, which is not optimal for the task of temporal forgery localization.
 The importance of multimodality was demonstrated recently by AVFusion~\cite{bagchi_hear_2021}.

-\textbf{Proposed Approach.} For the task of temporal forgery detection, both the audio and visual information are important, in addition to the required precise boundary proposals.
-In this paper, we introduce a multimodal method based on boundary probabilities and compare the performance with BMN~\cite{lin_bmn_2019}, AGT~\cite{nawhal_activity_2021}, MDS~\cite{chugh_not_2020} and AVFusion~\cite{bagchi_hear_2021}.
+\textbf{Proposed Approach.} For the task of temporal forgery localization, both the audio and visual information are important, in addition to the required precise boundary proposals.
+In this paper, we introduce a multimodal method based on boundary probabilities and compare its performance with BMN~\cite{lin_bmn_2019}, AGT~\cite{nawhal_activity_2021}, MDS~\cite{chugh_not_2020} and AVFusion~\cite{bagchi_hear_2021}.